UNSIF Team Members

 Head of Research and Knowledge

-Karl H Richter is the Head of Research and Knowledge for the United Nations Social Impact Fund (UNSIF).
+Karl H Richter is the Head of Research and Knowledge for the UNDP SDG Impact Finance (UNSIF).
 His primary role is to lead the UNSIF research council, an international group of academic experts from leading universities across the globe, to improve the analytical framework for social impact investing.
 This diverse group of thought leaders has been assembled to oversee an ambitious research agenda for accelerating more commercial capital to flow intentionally towards supporting the SDGs.
 Karl also coordinates UNSIF’s work in managing impact evaluation.

 In addition to his role at UNSIF, he is also the co-founder of EngagedX, which specializes in providing bespoke consultancy, thought leadership, advocacy and policy work.
 He works internationally across private, public and social sectors.
 He is an experienced entrepreneur and has held leadership, management and executive positions.